cronn/vitest-file-snapshots/packages/playwright-file-snapshots/README.md

 Classical assertions in Playwright typically assert only specific aspects of a page considered relevant for the current test.
 Complex assertions are usually cumbersome to write and hard to maintain.
 Also, regressions caused by side effects might be introduced unnoticed, because assertions focus only on what's expected to change after a user interaction.

-File snapshots can help to increase test coverage by enabling assertions which cover larger portions of a tested page. `playwright-file-snapshots` provides a custom matcher for snapshot testing with the following features:
+File snapshots can help to increase test coverage by enabling assertions which cover larger portions of a tested page. `playwright-file-snapshots` provide custom matchers for snapshot testing with the following features:

 - Zero configuration: snapshot files are named based on the test name
+- Multiple snapshot formats: JSON, text
-- Automatic serialization of snapshots as JSON (default) or text (string values only)
+- Automatic serialization of native JS values like `undefined`, `Number.NaN` or `Date` objects in JSON

 ## Getting Started